thewca/wca-live/README.md

 If you have access to any future competition on staging, you can import it.

 In the dev environment, there is also a test competition with pre-filled results.
-In order to to edit it, you need admin privilages.
+In order to edit it, you need admin privileges.
 You can make yourself an admin, by running the following command, right after you sign in:

 ```elixir